LoyolaChicagoCS/gradhandbook/source/general.rst

 Regardless of the MS program in which you're enrolled, your first adviser will be your Graduate Program Director (abbreviated **GPD**), gpd@cs.luc.edu.
-The current director for Software Engineering and Computer Science is Dr. Andrew N. Harrington.
+The current director for Software Engineering and Computer Science is Dr. Konstantin Läufer.
 The current director for Information Technology is Dr. Channah Naiman.
 You are expected to confer with your GPD about your initial course of study in pursuit of your degree.
 You should be assigned an advisor for later semesters,